 Your screenplay, summed up in one or two sentences.
 Because if your logline ends up much longer than that, your screenplay might be too “soft concept” and more difficult to sell, market, or land an agent or manager with.
 (Or, it might be perfect for Sundance.)

 Your story, squeezed down to the essentials.
 So this section is a sort of bird’s-eye view that helps you see how well a stranger would understand your key plot points and throughlines.
 Because if a script reader misses an important beat, it’s likely that an agent or producer will too.

 The Bechdel Test

-An informal "litmus test" of a script's female representation, because more and more "gatekeepers" in Hollywood are factoring in a project's gender diversity when considering it for production.
+An informal "litmus test" of a script's female representation, because more and more "gatekeepers" in Hollywood are factoring in a project's gender representation when considering it for production.

 FREE Reader Follow-Up Questions

 Our script coverage service allows you to ask follow-up questions of each of your readers, after receiving your coverage.
 So you can use them to clarify points the reader made in your coverage, or dive deeper into their suggestions for specific fixes, or run an idea or two by them.
 OR, tell us a joke, or smuggle us some winning lotto numbers.